jerryhgladinet/docs/deploy/source/index.rst

 SQL Server / MySQL Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SQL Server or SQL Server Express is used to store static configuration information such as the user name, email, storage configuration, files and folders sharing information and others.
+Microsoft SQL Server or SQL Server Express or MySQL is used to store static configuration information such as the user name, email, storage configuration, files and folders sharing information and others.

 It is recommended the SQL Server has daily backups since it contains configuration information for the service to run properly.